 I’ve been studying and thinking critically about music and what it means for most of my life.
 Even before I became a full time music journalist in 2000, I was a player and a super-fan who relentlessly asked the question: “What do we listen to and why?”
 What forces in culture and commerce hand us our choices, and what choices do we make?
 What are the rewards of being an informed, active listener?
-What’s the difference between art and pop?
-In my 20 years of writing professionally about music, I've been a correspondent for The Wall Street Journal’s arts page and NPR, a staff writer for The Tennessean, a radio producer for WMOT and a student of Nashville’s exceptional history as an entertainment town, culminating in my 2007 book Air Castle of The South: WSM and the Making of Music City.
+I've pursued these questions as a correspondent for The Wall Street Journal’s arts page and NPR, a staff writer for The Tennessean, and a radio producer for WMOT.
+I’ve been a student of Nashville’s exceptional history as an entertainment town, culminating in my book Air Castle of The South: WSM and the Making of Music City.

-Now I am passionate about sharing decades of insight and discoveries with audiences of all kinds.
+Now I am passionate about sharing my discoveries with audiences of all kinds.
 Reach me at firstname.lastname@example.org.

-Here’s a short, shaggy talk for an audience of mostly young Nashville music pros who gather regularly for the Nashville event known as WHO KNEW?, where I’m the in-house historian.
+Here’s an informal talk for an audience of Nashville music pros who gather regularly for the Nashville event known as WHO KNEW?, where I’m the in-house historian.

 At the same time, the show is a memoir of a hobbyist musician and a fan of all kinds of music.
 In String Theory, I talk about my exposure to classical and jazz as I came of age in a world increasingly dominated by format radio, music videos and music as fashion/lifestyle accessory.
 I do my best to bring the musician’s insider knowledge about the game of music to the mainstream.